karimarttila/javascript/webstore-demo/simple-server/README.md

 > 2018-09-20 20:01:51.235 DEBUG testing
 ```

 I also installed a Visual Studio Code extension called "Nodejs REPL".
 The extension provides an editor which sends the editor content live to the REPL.
+I experimented the REPL some time but then uninstalled it because it was a bit weird (sending your file to REPL after every keystroke...).

 So, you can use the Node REPL for experimenting your code before you write it into the actual source file.